OcelotBabou/Quartz/content/8-NPC/Gods/New Gods/Adh-Moir.md

 The circumstances of Adh-Moir's conception and birth are draped in mystery.
 Rumors among the gods suggested that Dorna encountered ancient entities or forces in the darkness, primeval entities that predate even the oldest of the gods, fundamental being of the universe itself.
 Despite the speculations, Dorna never confirmed any theory about his son’s origins, and Adh-Moir himself remained aloof and blasé about his history.
 - **Major Cults and Religious Practices**: Adh-Moir has no dedicated religions and few temples, rather he is called upon by gamblers and those in precarious situations.
 His failure to answer the majority of pleas, is out weighed by the praise earned at an unexpected turn of good fortune.
 - **Festivals**: There are no large scale festivals dedicated to Adh-Moir, yet he often plays a role in other deities festivities.
-- **Clergy and Temples**: Temples are few, usually more like taverns or casinos than traditional religious sites.
+- **Clergy and Temples**: Temples are few, usually more like taverns or casinos than traditional religious sites, unofficially created and operated by those few that have devoted themselves to Adh-Moir.
 Those devoted to him are often seen as tricksters and soothsayers, looking to use his blessing for personal gain.

 ## Significant Historical Impact